ssakibs04/Employee-Portal/README.md

 - **Angular 18**: The frontend framework used for building the user interface and client-side interactions.

 ### Database
-- **SQL Server** (or other): The database system used for data storage and management.
+- **SQL Server**: The database system used for data storage and management.

 ### Build Tools
-- **Node.js**: A JavaScript runtime used for executing JavaScript code server-side.
 - **npm**: The package manager for managing project dependencies.

 ### Version Control